realcp1018/tidb-toolkit/README.md

 python3 scripts/tk_chunk_update.py -f conf/tidb.toml -l <log-path>.log
 ```
 Chunk update:
->* SQL will be splitted into multiple chunks by rowid, just like by_id
+>* SQL will be split into multiple chunks by rowid, just like by_id
->* by_id will process a lot of unused rowids because these rowid may not exits, while chunk_update use `order by rowid limit <chunk_size>` to produce chunks
+>* by_id will process a lot of unused rowids because these rowid may not exist, while chunk_update use `order by rowid limit <chunk_size>` to produce chunks
 >* by_id can not process tables which shard_rowid_bits/auto_random was set, while chunk_update can be used with all tidb tables
 >* by_time still can be used when you just want to process the target time range, by_id and chunk_update will scan all the rowids